theseuntaylor/PicSome/README.md

 # StoreLabs-Assessment

-- A mobile application that fetches 100 imnages from [the Picsum's API](https://picsum.photos/).
+- A mobile application that fetches 100 images from [the Picsum's API](https://picsum.photos/).

 ## Tech Stack used
 - MVVM